axisgroup/evaluation-toolkit/0.Setting-the-Stage/README.md

 Before we dive deeper into any of these individual steps, it is be helpful to:
 - Understand the [pitfalls](Pitfalls.md) with the current evaluation methodologies, in order to prevent yourself from falling into them
-- Understand the additional [challenges](Challenges.md) that come with evaluating a data visualization and,
+- Understand the additional [complexity](Challenges.md) that comes with evaluating a data visualization and,
 - Equip yourself with the [testing mindset](TestingMindset.md) in order to properly set expectations.